strongdan/blog/_drafts/2018-06-08-Intermediate-Bash.md

 Grep will return the line to standard output - with the keyword highlighted - from the file where it finds a match (or whichever output the user requests with options).
 In this example, this was my output:

 _+1 meh craft beer shoreditch snackwave iPhone man bun twee polaroid keytar narwhal artisan drinking vinegar hashtag.
 Salvia roof party sustainable vegan woke cronut lyft pug.
 Gentrify flannel __flexitarian__, pickled cray plaid hammock celiac tacos cloud bread fanny pack kombucha.
-Scenester neutra VHS, hell of single-origin coffee cold-pressed tofu __flexitarian__ letterpress la croix banjo pork belly franzen.
-Lumbersexual typewriter hot chicken iPhone enamel pin pabst, mustache kogi cold-pressed narwhal flannel.
-Gentrify pok pok cloud bread biodiesel hella green juice offal 8-bit kinfolk paleo._
+Scenester neutra VHS, hell of single-origin coffee cold-pressed tofu __flexitarian__ letterpress la croix banjo pork belly franzen._

 If you want to search multiple files in a directory, you'll need to use the _-R_ flag (to search files recursively) like this: